josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_inquiries_are_a_pressure_release_valve.md

 # ⚖️ Inquiries Are a Pressure Release Valve
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-23
-*How inquiries absorb public anger, stabilise institutions, and substitute for legal accountability*
+*How inquiries absorb public anger, stabilise institutions, and substitute for legal accountability.*

 ---